-Society is evolving faster than ever before.
-Knowledge that is important today may be obsolete in a few years.
-This implies that what you learn is not as important as why and how you learn.
+Society is evolving faster than ever.
+The knowledge that is important today may be obsolete in a few years.
+This implies that what you learn is less important than why and how you learn.

-Stimulating your natural curiosity to learn and improving your learning process are paramount.
+Stimulating your natural curiosity to learn and improving your learning process is paramount.

 There are many things computers do better than people, such as storing and retrieving factual information.

-Strategic, critical, creative thinking will only gain in importance.
-Think about the fundamental principles, look for systems, think out of the box.
+Strategic, critical, and creative thinking will only gain importance.
+Think about the fundamental principles, look for systems, and think out of the box.

 Personal growth lesson #12

-Approach life with a beginner’s mind, an open mind, a compassionate mind.
+Approach life with an open and compassionate mind.

 Many people are free to express their opinion.
 Instead of condemning someone for their point of view, listening to it can improve our understanding of the world.

-Even when we disagree, we can still understand the basis for the other argument or opinion.
+Even when we disagree, we can still understand the basis for the other person's argument or opinion.

 Living in a globalized world implies being more and more exposed to different cultural and sociological perspectives.

-We often approach a subject that we have some experience with from a place of complacency.
-We believe that our thinking is correct, but this is not necessarily so.
+We often approach a subject we have some experience with from a place of complacency.
+We believe our point of view is correct, but this is not necessarily the case.

-Staying open-minded to other people's views allows us to gain more insight into our own point of view.
-This openness creates room for connection instead of division because there is no need to agree or disagree.
+Staying open-minded to other people's views allows us to gain more insight into our convictions.
+Openness and constructive dialogue create connection instead of division because there is no need to agree or disagree.

-The question is not about right or wrong, but one of understanding and compassion.
-This works best when there is openness from both sides, but our job is to take the lead, the initiative, to open the door for the other party.
+The question is not about right or wrong but one of understanding and compassion.
+An optimal dialogue entails openness from both sides, but our responsibility is to take the lead to open the door for the other party.

-There is something to learn from everyone or every situation if we will only look for it.
+There is something to learn from everyone or every situation if we only look for it.

 Personal growth lesson #13

 The world is busier than ever.
-Sensory stimuli bombard us.
-We always have the possibility of being distracted.
-Our willpower and focus are constantly under attack, which leads to anxiety and fatigue.
+Our smartphones provide a source of endless distraction.
+Our willpower and focus are constantly under attack, leading to anxiety and fatigue.